Lendwithcare

 Lendwithcare is a microfinance lending website from CARE International UK.
 Launched in September 2010, it allows individuals and groups to make small loans to entrepreneurs in low-income countries, helping them improve their lives through business.

-As of May 2024, Lendwithcare supports entrepreneurs in Cambodia, Ecuador, Georgia, Malawi, Nicaragua, Paraguay, Pakistan, Palestine, Peru, Philippines, Rwanda, Senegal, Thailand, Togo, Vietnam and Zambia.
+As of January 2026, Lendwithcare supports entrepreneurs in Cambodia, Ecuador, Malawi, Nicaragua, Paraguay, Pakistan, Palestine, Philippines, Rwanda, Thailand, Togo, Vietnam, Kenya, Côte D'Ivoire and Zambia.

 To provide this support, Lendwithcare works with a range of local development partners, many of which are specialist microfinance institutions.
 While Lendwithcare does not charge interest to make this funding available, some local partners working with Lendwithcare do charge interest to borrowers to cover their operational costs.

-As of January 2024, over 80,000 individual lenders had provided over £48m in loan funding to nearly 200,000 small business owners.
+As of January 2026, over 90,000 individual lenders had provided over £60m in loan funding to over 200,000 small business owners.

 History

 Lendwithcare was launched in September 2010.

 In 2012, it launches a group lending feature, allowing individual lenders to lend as groups (such as churches or clubs) and track their impact together.

 In 2021, Lendwithcare launches a grant funding feature, allowing users to make one-off grants in addition to loans.
 Unlike loans, these grants do not generate loan repayments.
 However, they do generate a positive impact on people's lives and reduce carbon dioxide emissions.